terpenes and the entourage effect

 by Diana-Ashley Krach · July 23, 2018

-When choosing a strain of cannabis for medicinal effects, it’s important to look at the whole plant, not just whether it’s an Indica or Sativa.
-One of the most important aspects of a strain profile are the terpenes, which are what shape the smell and effect of cannabis.
+When choosing a strain of bud for medicinal effects, it’s important to look at the whole plant, not just whether it’s an Indica or Sativa.
+One of the most important aspects of a strain profile are the terpenes, which are what shape the smell and effect of bud.

 Shifting a focus to terpenes results in a whole-plant approach, which translates to a whole-person approach when it comes to health benefits.
 When you look at all individual components of a strain, you have what is known as the Entourage Effect.
 This term is applied when multiple compounds like CBD, THCV, and terpenes work in a synergistic way to maximize healing benefits.